History

 Geology

 What created the rock outcroppings in the Haw?
 What kind of rocks are they?
 How old are they?
-These and many more questions are answered in the new Haw River Geology Guide.
-Phil Bradley, Piedmont Geologist with the North Carolina Geological Survey has just released a geologic guide to the Lower Haw River State Natural Area.
+These and many more questions are answered in the Haw River Geology Guide Phil Bradley, Piedmont Geologist with the North Carolina Geological Survey wrote this geologic field guide to the Lower Haw River State Natural Area.
 This is fascinating reading for anyone interested in the ancient history of the Haw River, and includes maps and photos.

 This field guide looks at two separate stretches of the Haw River within the Lower Haw River State Natural Area in the vicinity of the Hwy 64 bridge crossing in Chatham County. with interpretations of various outcrops and landforms along the river.